About

 - Unawareness premia (with Lars Stentoft and Marie-Louise Vierø)

-- Orderbook spreads, depth, and market efficiency in a general equilibrium model (with Brennan Platt)
+- Limit order book spreads, depth, and market efficiency in a general equilibrium model (with Brennan Platt)

 This paper considers the effect on asset prices of investors contemplating the possible occurrence of unexpected and unprecedented events that they have no basis to evaluate.
 We build a Capital Asset Pricing Model (CAPM) where, in addition to regular risk, investors are aware that they are potentially unaware of some events.
 We show that when investors feel that there exist states about which they are unaware, asset prices contain an unawareness premium.
 A driving force is that the “risk free” asset is no longer considered to be truly risk free.
 We develop a methodology that enables us to estimate the systematic portion of the unawareness premium, and we estimate it using daily data from 1980 to 2021.
 This unawareness premium implies a theoretical motivation behind the correlation between estimated asset alphas and betas in the cross section.
 We find evidence in support of the hypothesis that unawareness, in addition to risk, is a determinant of expected equity returns.
 This additional factor adds insights into asset market behavior around market run ups like those during the dot com boom and the pre-financial crisis market outperformance.